purecloudlabs/genesys-react-components/README.md

 npm run link
 npm run start
 ```

+You can also run `npm run rebuildlibandstart` after `npm run link` to setup an run the app with the local instance of `genesys-react-components`

 Run `npm run unlink` to revert to using the latest published version of the package.